sneako/finch/README.md

 ## Thanks

 Many source code has been taken from original Elixir Logger `:console` back-end source code, so I want to thank all it's authors and contributors.

+Part of `LoggerJSON.Plug` module have origins from `plug_logger_json` by @bleacherreport, originally licensed under Apache License 2.0.
+Part of `LoggerJSON.PlugTest` are from Elixir's Plug licensed under Apache 2.